 “We’ve seen the increasing adoption of sensors and drones; the next step is integrating their data into ‘Smart Farming’ frameworks which will enable farmers to maintain yields while reducing inputs and improving biodiversity.

 “If the Agriculture Bill is adopted with its emphasis on ‘public good’ farms will need to make the tricky transition to an agroecology approach while maintaining yields.
 This will require new policies and practices backed up by sound science and networks of sensors and farm management applications that incorporate artificial intelligence.”

-Delta-T will be demonstrating the benefits of current soil sensors and profiling systems that support canopy analysis.
+Delta-T demonstrated the benefits of current soil sensors and profiling systems that support canopy analysis.
 Communications between sensors and with farm systems is increasingly important and the latest dashboard offering will show how this is achieved.